-- as a design and build contract. - 39 This contract is similar to IC, as described above, but additionally provides for a Contractor's Designed Portion.
+- as a design and build contract. - This contract is similar to IC, as described above, but additionally provides for a Contractor's Designed Portion.
+39 by both private and local authority employers.

 Minor Works Building Contract (MW)

 - where the work involved is simple in character; - where the work is designed by or on behalf of the Employer; - where the Employer is to provide drawings and/or a specification and/or work schedules to define adequately the quantity and quality of the work; and - where an Architect/Contract Administrator is to administer the conditions.